lukvxx/fash16/README.md

 ## Description
 Returns a hash from first argument

+## cloning and compiling

+### cloning
+to clone this repo use `git clone https://github.com/DevManu-de/fash16.git --recursive`

+### compiling
+type `make` in the root of the project, the executable will be output/fash16

 ## Usage
-to compile type `make` in the root of the project and the executable will be in the `output`

 fash16 takes one argument and this is the string to be hashed.
 If no argument was supplied fash16 exits with code 1.